KenKundert/emborg/doc/index.rst

 Why Borg?
 ---------

 Well, everyone needs to backup their files.
-So perhaps the questions should be 'Why not Duplicity?'. `Duplicity <http://duplicity.nongnu.org>`_ has been the standard way to do backups on Unix systems for many years.
+So perhaps the questions should be: why not Duplicity?  `Duplicity <http://duplicity.nongnu.org>`_ has been the standard way to do backups on Unix systems for many years.

 *Duplicity* provides full and incremental backups.
 A full backup makes complete